chloecdn/arch-vfio-vm-stuff/README.md

 # Arch VFIO AMD-GPU Isolation

 This contains a few scripts i created to automate isolating your GPU on a **fresh** Arch Installation.
 Don't blame me if something breaks your already working system.
-Use these scripts with caution.
-They are made for my specific hardware, and while they should work on most other AMD-Hardware, they will most likely break on Intel/Nvidia.

 My Hardware:
 - Ryzen 7 5800X3D